RayHightower/rayhightower.github.octo-broken/source/_posts/2014-07-07-parallella-quick-start-guide-with-gotchas.markdown

 Obvious in hindsight, but it took me awhile to track that one down!

 ###Copy the Last Two Files
-Two files were decompressed from `kernel-hdmi-default`.
+Two files were decompressed from `kernel-hdmi-default.tgz`.
 Those should also be copied to `/Volumes/BOOT`.

 ```bash
 $ cp devicetree.dtb /Volumes/BOOT/